-Person attending should normally contact Claire Bunting on arrival at site, at regular intervals whilst on site, when leaving the site and when arriving safely home.
+Person attending should normally contact Claire Bunting (or other SLT member) on arrival at site, at regular intervals whilst on site, when leaving the site and when arriving safely home.

 A member of staff should not enter a building alone unless there is an urgent and important need to do so before assistance arrives.